-- A. Window period of Special Voluntary Disclosure Programme - Applications for relief under the SVDP will apply for a limited window period of eleven months starting on 1 October 2016 and closing on -31 August 2017. - B. Application process under the SVDP - The application process for the existing Voluntary Disclosure Programme will be extended to the SVDP. - C. Persons that may apply for the SVDP - Individuals and companies may apply for the SVDP on the same basis as for the existing Voluntary Disclosure Programme contemplated in Part B of Chapter 16 of the Tax Administration Act, 2011.
-That is to say, an initial "no-name approach" may be made; applications may be made in a representative capacity, etc. - Individuals and companies who did not impute the net income of the controlled foreign company as defined in section 9D(2) of the Income Tax Act may also apply for the SVDP on the same basis as for the existing Voluntary Disclosure Programme. - Trusts will not qualify to apply for the SVDP. - Settlors, donors, deceased estates and beneficiaries of foreign discretionary trusts may, however, participate in the SVDP if they elect to have the trust's offshore assets and income deemed to be held by them for tax purposes. - Persons may not apply for the SVDP if they are aware of a pending audit or investigation in respect of foreign assets or foreign taxes or an audit or investigation in respect of foreign assets or foreign taxes has commenced.
-However, if the scope of an audit or investigation is in respect of other assets (other than foreign assets of

-- foreign taxes, for example in respect of PAYE), persons may still qualify to apply for relief under the SVDP. - Amounts in respect of which SARS obtained information under the terms of any international exchange of information procedure will not be eligible for the SVDP.
+- A. Window period of Special Voluntary Disclosure Programme - Applications for relief under the SVDP will apply for a limited window period of six months starting on 1 October 2016 and closing on 31 March 2017. - B. Application process under the SVDP - The application process for the existing Voluntary Disclosure Programme will be extended to the SVDP. - C. Persons that may apply for the SVDP - Individuals and companies may apply for the SVDP on the same basis as for the existing Voluntary Disclosure Programme contemplated in Part B of Chapter 16 of the Tax Administration Act, 2011.
+That is to say, an initial "no-name approach" may be made, applications may be made in a representative capacity, etc. - Trusts will not qualify to apply for the SVDP. - Settlors, donors, deceased estates and beneficiaries of foreign discretionary trusts may, however, participate in the SVDP if they elect to have the trust's offshore assets and income deemed to be held by them. - Persons may not apply for the SVDP if they are aware of a pending audit or investigation in respect of foreign assets or foreign taxes or an audit or investigation in respect of foreign assets or foreign taxes has commenced.
+However, if the scope of an audit or investigation is in respect of other assets (other than foreign assets of foreign taxes, for example in respect of PAYE), persons may still qualify to apply for relief under the SVDP. - Amounts in respect of which SARS obtained information under the terms of any international exchange of information procedure will not be eligible for the SVDP.